FBS: Modeling Native Parallel Reading inside a Transformer: Experiments and Results

 \paragraph{Interpretation.} \textbf{Quality: PAW+CH (S1) yields stable gains.} FBS-S1 improves most tasks by about 1--1.5 points over the baseline and reduces perplexity, suggesting that structural inductive bias (rather than skipping) already enhances context utilization, with more pronounced gains on Chinese and structured text.

-\textbf{Efficiency: SG+RL (Full) achieves substantial acceleration with near-zero loss.} FBS-Full reduces latency from 760\,ms to 532\,ms while maintaining (and slightly improving) accuracy; relative TFLOPs drop from 1.00 to 0.70, consistent with the 36\% average layer-skip ratio.
+\textbf{Efficiency: SG+RL (Full) achieves substantial acceleration with near-zero loss.} FBS-Full reduces latency from 760\,ms to 532\,ms while maintaining (and slightly improving) accuracy, and lowers TFLOPs(rel.) from 1.00 to 0.70.
+The corresponding method-specific ratio for FBS is a 36\% average layer-skip ratio.
+These quantities are directionally aligned but not numerically identical: TFLOPs(rel.) is a FLOPs-weighted end-to-end compute proxy, whereas layer-skip ratio is a decode-side mechanism statistic, and latency further reflects prefill cost together with implementation overheads.
 To disentangle architectural gains from PPO calibration, we additionally report an \emph{SG no-RL} operating point trained without PPO and compare it against \emph{SG+RL} under matched thresholds in Appendix~\ref{app:sg_norl} (Table~\ref{tab:sg_rl_vs_norl}).
 We additionally report latency/throughput under batching in Appendix~\ref{app:batching} (Table~\ref{tab:batch_sweep}).

 \textbf{Relation to Group-A decoding acceleration.} Speculative/Medusa/Lookahead accelerate primarily via decoding-and-verification mechanics, whereas FBS accelerates via internal compute-graph restructuring (layer skipping / compute bypass).
 Thus, even under the same number of decode steps, FBS can reduce per-step effective compute, making end-to-end latency improvements more stable under fixed input/output length settings.